cuancrypto1/javascript-sdk/README.md

 ## Compatibility

-This SDK is designed to work with client (browser) based environments.
+The JavaScript SDK is designed to work with browser based JavaScript environments.
+It is compatible with the following browsers:
+- Chrome
+- Firefox
+- Edge
+- Safari

+> The JavaScript SDK is not currently compatible with IE

 ## Installing